8 Surprisingly Tropical Vacations You Can Take Without a Passport

 St. Thomas, U.S. Virgin Islands

 Coming in slightly larger than its sister island, St. John (but still just 31 square miles), St. Thomas is made up of dozens of secluded coves and hidden beaches.
-Check into Secret Harbour Beach Resort (reopening June 2018), a laid-back hotel tucked away on a marine sanctuary in Nazareth Bay.
+Check into Secret Harbour Beach Resort, a laid-back hotel tucked away on a marine sanctuary in Nazareth Bay.
 The spot is exceptionally quiet; every spacious, modern room comes with a beach-facing balcony or patio, and the main activities include snorkeling, paddle boarding, and relaxing by the freshwater pool.
 If you're looking for a taste of something more fast-paced, you're also close enough to the action of Red Hook.
 Hit the shopping and dining scene or hop the ferry to St. John for a day trip.

 South Padre Island, Texas